joneel-git/scripts.pandoc/README.md

-# scripts.pandoc
+# work.Pandoc
-A place where I upload Lua filter scripts for Pandoc. ✏️📖
+A place where I upload Pandoc related stuff..